 FOMR Paddle Trips

 From about April to September, Friends of the Middle River offers monthly group or self-led, bring-your-own-boat paddle trips on Middle River (and occasionally on other local rivers) using FOMR volunteers who love to share Middle River with folks.
 Our goal is to help FOMR members and the public get introduced to the River which has no public access.
-Our hope is that once you have experienced access to the River, you will feel more confident and comfortable going back and paddling the River on your own through our River Access Program.
+Our hope is that once you have experienced access to Middle River, you will feel more confident and comfortable going back and paddling on your own through our River Access Program.

 The Middle River is generally a very good beginner-level river to paddle.
-At normal water levels, there are no rapids that are greater than a category I. It is entirely possible to overturn in Middle River, but when someone falls out of a boat in a rapid, the water would not be too deep nor too swift for the person to stand and walk out of the riffle.
+At normal water levels, there are no rapids that are greater than a category I. It is entirely possible to overturn in Middle River, but when someone falls out in a rapid, the water should not be too deep nor too swift for the person to self-rescue—at normal water levels.
 Our trips are designed to be easy-paced.
 Most trips last two to four hours on the water.
 Unless otherwise stated for any given trip, anyone with a canoe or kayak can participate.

 How big are the groups?
 Can anyone sign up?